leighh15/leighh15-intern-repo/git_understanding.md

 As learned previously, when two people edit the same file on different branches, the following can happen:
 - If they edited completely different sections, then git can merge both changes automatically.
 - if they edited the same line, then git will flag the conflict for manual review.
 Branches force conflict resolution when work overlaps, because conflicts are explicit, they get resolved deliberately instead of one work overwriting another's work.

+# Advanced Git Commands

+# Understanding git bisect

+# Writing Meaningful Commit Messages

+# Pull Requests